datastaxdevs/workshop-swinburne/README.md

 |`-k sensor_data` | Name of the keyspace, a db can contains multiple keyspaces |
 | `--if-not-exist` | Flag for itempotency creating only what if needed |
 | `--wait` | Make the command blocking until all expected operations are executed (timeout is 180s) |

-> **Note**: If the database already exist but has not been used for while the status will be `HIBERNATED`.
-The previous command will resume the db an create the new keyspace but it can take about a minute to execute.

 > 🖥️ `output`
 >